auQuiksilver/Apex-Framework/README.md

 2b.
 Run it as a -servermod in your arma launch options.

 _______________
 3a.
-Place @Apex_cfg folder in your servers ArmA 3 directory.
-Reference: https://i.imgur.com/ijdXgg6.png
+Place @Apex_cfg folder in your servers A3 directory.Reference: https://i.imgur.com/ijdXgg6.png

 3b.
 Do NOT run @Apex_cfg as a -mod or -servermod, leave it alone!

 3c.
 Enable -filePatching for your server (important!)
 Reference: https://community.bistudio.com/wiki/Arma_3_Startup_Parameters
 _______________
 4. Copy the difficulty options from server.Arma3Profile file into your servers .arma3profile file.
 Reference:   https://i.imgur.com/X71jy3z.png
 Ensure the difficulties are set correctly.
 Reference:   https://i.imgur.com/9NXqPnI.png